What We Know: Iran's Missile Strike Against The U.S. In Iraq

 Iran reportedly targeted at least two military bases in strikes launched less than a week after a U.S. drone attack in Baghdad that killed Iranian military commander Maj.
 Gen. Qassem Soleimani.

-Here's a recap of what we know about the strikes, reactions to the attack, and what's next:
+Here's a recap of what we know about the strikes, reactions to the attack and what's next:

 Where did the attacks hit, and were there any casualties?

-The U.S. Department of Defense says Iran fired "more than a dozen ballistic missiles" at military bases in Ain al-Assad, northwest of Baghdad, and in Irbil, in the semi-autonomous Kurdish region.
+The U.S. Department of Defense says Iran fired "more than a dozen ballistic missiles" at military bases in Ain al-Assad, northwest of Baghdad, and in Irbil, in the semiautonomous Kurdish region.

 Satellite photos from Wednesday show that the Iranian strike caused extensive damage at the Ain al-Assad air base, as NPR's Geoff Brumfiel reports.

-"Some of the locations struck look like the missiles hit dead center," says David Schmerler an analyst with the Middlebury Institute of International Studies at Monterey.
+"Some of the locations struck look like the missiles hit dead center," says David Schmerler, an analyst with the Middlebury Institute of International Studies at Monterey.

 No Iraqi, American or coalition casualties have been reported in the attacks.
-While it's not known precisely how many U.S. personnel might have been at the bases at the time of the strike, NPR Pentagon reporter Tom Bowman says that each of the facilities would normally have "hundreds of troops" present.
+The large Ain al-Assad base has about 1,500 personnel, including some 300 Americans.
+NPR Pentagon reporter Tom Bowman says the Irbil base would likely have "hundreds of troops" present.

 Both Finland, which has troops stationed at the Irbil base, and Lithuania, whose troops were stationed at Ain al-Assad, say their people were unharmed by the Iranian attack.
 The Associated Press reports that those two countries were warned of the strike and had time to move personnel to safety.